elnabo/json2object/README.md

 ```
 If multiple alias metadatas are on the variable only the last one is taken into account.

+- As of version 3.4.0, private classes can be parsed except on the CS, Java and HL targets.

 ## Example

 With an anonymous structure: